Initially, I liked the effects of my at-home microdermabrasion so much that I wanted to do it every single day.

-Then, whether I’ve used the Olay brush or not during cleansing, I always use the Artistry cloth to remove all traces of the cleanser from my face.
+Then, whether I’ve used the Olay Pro-X brush or not during cleansing, I always use the Artistry cloth to remove all traces of the cleanser from my face.
 (I always use it to remove the microdermabrasion creams from my face, as well.)

 I like how this facial cloth really grabs onto the pores and leaves my skin feeling completely clean.
 I’ve compared this facial cloth to a standard chamois cloth (like one that’s used to gently clean your car).
 This one is really high quality and made with super-fine threads that each do their part to cleanse and remove loose, dead skin and cleanser/exfoliator creams from your skin.

 Here are some other face chamois cloths that work like the Artistry cloth.

 How Using A Face Exfoliator Has Helped My Dry Skin